nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

 {Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}

+## Acknowledgements

+{list here sources of all reused/adapted ideas, code, documentation, and third-party libraries -- include links to the original source as well}